LNU Lightning Complex fire: Wildfire 2nd largest in California history, burning 314,000 acres across Bay Area

-In six days, clusters had burned more than 314,000 acres across the Bay Area and wine country, leaving four dead and 1,500 buildings destroyed.
+In six days, the LNU Lightning Complex had burned more than 314,000 acres across the Bay Area and wine country, leaving four dead and 1,500 buildings destroyed.

 For comparison, 314,000 acres, or approximately 490 square miles, is almost as large as the entire city of Los Angeles, roughly 10 and a half San Franciscos and 2.5 times the size of Lake Tahoe.